-- 12-3.1 Level One will be assessed three points per infraction. - 12-3.2 Level Two will be assessed six points per infraction. - 12-3.3 Level Three will result in candidate disqualification.
+- 12-3.1 Level One will result in three points per infraction. - 12-3.2 Level Two will result in six points per infraction. - 12-3.3 Level Three will result in candidate disqualification.

 12-4: DISQUALIFICATION

 Accumulation of nine points or conviction of a Level Three Violation shall result in the disqualification of the candidate.